Are you looking for an enclosure or pen for your rabbit?

 Some bunnies are natural born escape artists, so if you want to make sure your bunny is safe and secure when you are away then a heavy duty puppy pen can provide a solid solution.
 They often come with doors that can make them more convenient and come with a base that can stop the floor being damaged.
-They don't come with cover so it's worth getting one with high sides like a Heavy duty pet pen as its surprising how high bunnies can jump when they put their minds to it.
+They don't come with cover so it's worth getting one with high sides like aas its surprising how high bunnies can jump when they put their minds to it.

 Although they are a bit more expensive we prefer these to xpen or sheets of as pet pen as they look nicer in our home and don't wobble around like pet pen.
 This makes the gates are more sturdy and easier to use.